 Fly north toward Namibia’s Skeleton Coast, whose evocative name references the dried bones of wrecked ships that lay half-buried on beaches battered by fierce Atlantic storms.
 Our destination, Hoanib Skeleton Coast, is a hospitable outpost amid one of Africa’s last great wildernesses.
 Set in one of the most fragile ecosystems on Earth, the low-impact camp enjoys a scenic location at the confluence of two tributaries of the dry Hoanib River in the northern part of the private million-acre Palmwag Concession, next to Skeleton Coast National Park.
 Few safari locales offer the level of isolation found here in one of the most remote regions of the Kaokoveld.

 We spend three days immersed in these rugged mountains, vast plains, dune fields and dry riverbeds, with one excursion to the coast itself.
-A range of activities is designed to maximize photography opportunities, and we’ll explore via nature walks, 4x4 drives, and hides for wildlife viewing.
+A range of activities is designed to maximize photography opportunities, and we explore via 4x4 drives and hides for wildlife viewing.
 Our bewitching environs are inhabited by a remarkable array of desert-adapted plants and animals, with surprising photo subjects at every turn.
 Almost miraculously, a multitude of species thrives in the stark inland environment, including Namibia’s largest population of desert elephant.
-With cameras poised, we’ll hope for sightings of giraffe and lion, oryx, springbok
+With cameras poised, we hope for sightings of giraffe and lion, oryx, springbok

-Transfer by light aircraft to the Ongava Game Reserve on the border of Etosha National Park.
+Transfer by light aircraft to the Ongava Reserve on the border of Etosha National Park.
 The Etosha Salt Pan is the remnant of a huge lake that existed here two million years ago.
 Bare and dry today, the depression offers Namibia’s best wildlife photography opportunities, with elephant, black and white rhino, lion, leopard, cheetah, giraffe, zebra, wildebeest, hartebeest, springbok, oryx, kudu and the diminutive dik-dik drawn to its life-sustaining waterholes.
 Birdlife is abundant, and we may see ostrich and raptors.
-We stay on the private reserve adjacent to the park and far from any other accommodations.
-From camp we take guided walks (safety permitting) and night drives on the reserve, venturing into the park by day to photography wildlife and scenery.
+We stay on the private reserve adjacent to the park, far from any other accommodations.
+From camp we take guided walks (safety permitting) and night drives on the reserve, venturing into the park by day to

 Day 11: Windhoek / Depart

-Our grand Namibia photo safari concludes today as we fly from Ongava back to Windhoek to connect with departing flights.
+Our grand Namibia photo safari concludes today as we fly from Ongava back to Windhoek to connect with flights onward.